Python API

 Create Schema #

 Table schema contains fields definition, partition keys, primary keys, table options and comment.
-For example:
+The field definition is described by pyarrow.Schema.
+All arguments except fields definition are optional.

 import pyarrow as pa